External Terms and Conditions

 No Liability for Force Majeure

 RCS may cancel your booking and does not accept any liability for any failure to provide any part of your booking where caused by any circumstances beyond its reasonable control.
-Examples of events beyond reasonable control would include industrial action, flood and other acts of God.
+Examples of events beyond reasonable control would include, but are not limited to, industrial action, government restrictions, concern with regard to the transmission of illness, acts of God, flood or other natural disaster.

 RCS will always endeavour to keep to the requirements agreed within the Quote Form.
 However, RCS reserves the right to change the exact venue and other elements of the booking where it reasonably believes that the overall quality of the services to be provided will be of a similar standard to those previously booked.
 Where it is intended to provide a substitute service, you will be notified as soon as is practical in writing by RCS with full details of the substitute service to be provided.